-- send PTC command 0x05, as described in Hesai TCP API Protocol (Section 5); - or export the file using PandarView 2 (see the PandarView 2 user manual).
+- Send this PTC command PTC\COMMAND\GET\LIDAR\CALIBRATION, as described in Hesai TCP API Protocol (Chapter 5). - Or export the file using PandarView, see the PandarView user manual. - Or contact a sales representative or technical support engineer from Hesai.